 The field on Amazon is crowded.
 Thousands of ASINs may exist for a given type of product.
 It is important to differentiate your product in a way that increases sales.
 By taking advantage of Amazon Enhanced Brand Content, you give shoppers more of the shopping experience they expect and their appreciation translates into conversions.
 Conversions (AKA “sales”) keep you at the top of the rankings, which means your listing is discoverable, which leads to sales.
 Why not kickstart that sales engine with EBC?

-- To get to EBC:
+- To start EBC:

 - Register your brand in Amazon’s Brand Registry